Link Delay Estimation via Expander Graphs: Routing Matrix and Bipartite Graph

 which is equivalent to the following set of paths $\mathcal{R}$:

-$\mathbf{R}_{r\times n}$ can be thought of a bi-adjacency matrix of a bipartite graph $G(X,Y,H)$ where $X=E$ (set of links in the network) and $Y=\mathcal{R}$ (set of given paths in the network).
-There exists a connection between a node in $X$ to a node in $Y$ if a path in $Y$ includes the corresponding link in $X$.
-Figure \ref{F:bipartite5x4} presents the bipartite graph for the network in Figure \ref{F:2-2_example} with routing matrix $\mathbf{R}$ in Eq. \eqref{E:P_exp}.
+$\mathbf{R}_{r\times n}$ can be viewed as a bi-adjacency matrix of a bipartite graph $G(X,Y,H)$, where $X=E$ (set of links in the network) and $Y=\mathcal{R}$ (set of given paths in the network).
+There exists a connection between a node in $X$ and a node in $Y$ if a path in $\mathcal{R}$ includes the corresponding link in $E$.
+Figure \ref{F:2-2_example}-(b) presents the bipartite graph for the network in Figure \ref{F:2-2_example}-(a) with the routing matrix $\mathbf{R}$ in Eq. \eqref{E:P_exp}.

-Note that the above routing matrix, or its equivalent set of paths, is not a complete set of routes for the network in Figure \ref{F:2-2_example} (e.g., doesn't include the path from $n_1$ to $n_6$ which is $l_2l_3l_4$).
-However, it is a fundamental premise in network tomography that the routing matrix is already chosen, and may not be changed.
-Hence initially we seek to investigate the question: assuming that the routing matrix is given, when is it possible to identify or estimate a single ($k=1$) link parameter?
-In Section \ref{S:minpath}, we re-visit this question under the assumption that the routing matrix may be freely chosen.
+Note that the above routing matrix, or its equivalent set of paths, is not a complete set of routes for the network in Figure \ref{F:2-2_example}-(a) (e.g., it does not include the path from $n_1$ to $n_6$, which is $l_2l_3l_4$).
+However, it is typically a fundamental premise in network tomography that the routing matrix is already chosen and may not be changed.
+Hence, we seek to investigate the following question: Assuming that the routing matrix is given, is it possible to estimate link delays?